 Global readiness to decide biggest site selection deal of the decade

-The big announcement by the world’s largest online retailer caused quite a stir among local officials and economic development professionals.
+The big announcement by the world’s largest online retailer caused quite a stir among municipal officials and economic development professionals throughout North America.
 Very few corporate projects have the potential to affect an entire metro area.
 Amazon’s city search comes with the promise of an enormous economic boon.
 The company anticipates to create up to 50,000 new full-time jobs with an average annual pay of more than $100,000.
 Overall capital expenditure will likely exceed $5 billion.
 Clearly, this is a contest any city would like to win.

 Which city will pass Amazon’s suitability test?